 AMBER OLIVER: VICE PRESIDENT OF PARTNERSHIPS AND OPERATIONSAs Vice President of Partnerships and Operations, Amber is responsible for identifying and managing partnerships with states, districts, schools, youth service associations, business and government.
 She focuses on scaling up with excellence the deployment of Globaloria Networks, both within and between states, to nurture a vibrant and sustainable social learning network.
 Prior to joining the World Wide Workshop in 2006, Amber managed UNICEF's interactive youth portal, Voices of Youth, which she grew to 3 million members in four languages.
 During her 15+ year career in international development, she also worked for the United Nations Secretariat, The World Bank, and for organizations in Bangladesh, India, Senegal and other developing nations.
 She holds a master's degree in International Affairs from Columbia University and a BA from Brown University.

-CODY SMEDSRUD: SENIOR DIRECTOR OF TECHNOLOGY DEVELOPMENT AND ITAs Senior Director of Technology Development and IT, Cody leads and manages technology platforms and strategies for long term growth.
+CODY SMEDSRUD: VICE PRESIDENT OF TECHNOLOGY DEVELOPMENT AND ITAs Vice President of Technology Development and IT, Cody leads and manages technology platforms and strategies for long term growth.
 Cody is a former Teach for America Corps member with a strong interest in education reform.
 After completing his TFA commitment he spent three years as the Educational Technology Associate at a fast growing NYC-based charter school management organization.
 During his time there the organization grew from one school to seven and integrated a host of new technologies.
 Cody is an avid onlooker for cutting-edge technologies that can improve educational outcomes for students.
 He holds an MS in Childhood Education from Pace University, and BS in Political Science from Marquette University.

 DENISE STALNAKER: DIRECTOR OF PROFESSIONAL DEVELOPMENTAs the Director of Professional Development, Denise is in charge of training teachers, principals, mentors and interns.
 Denise participated in the launch of the Globaloria pilot in West Virginia in 2007 as a high-school educator at Randolph Technical Center in Elkins.
 By her second year, Denise became a mentor to other educators, and lead training sessions in professional development academies.
 As the Globaloria pilot scaled, Denise's aptitude for learning through teaching was an inspiration, and made her an exemplary Globaloria educator.
 Denise works closely with Shannon Sullivan on all planning and running professional development programs across the nation.